OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 ## Sample code: Combine data from multiple Excel tables in select worksheets into a single table

-Download the sample file <a href="tables-select-copy.xlsx">tables-select-copy.xlsx</a> and use it with the following script to try it out yourself!
+Download the sample file [tables-select-copy.xlsx](tables-select-copy.xlsx) and use it with the following script to try it out yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {